People Who Refused to Be Defined by Their Past Accept 11 Challenges

 What everyday habits do people who refuse to be defined by their past practice have?

 They practice self-reflection, forgiveness, and gratitude.
 They set clear goals, seek out supportive people, and focus on progress rather than perfection.
-They learn from mistakes instead of repeating them, maintain healthy routines, and regularly remind themselves that growth is a choice made every day.
+They learn from mistakes rather than repeat them, maintain healthy routines, and regularly remind themselves that growth is a daily choice.

-Can someone who made significant mistakes in their past still choose who refuse to be defined by their past?
+Can someone who made significant mistakes in their past still choose to refuse to be defined by their past?

 How do you start shifting from being defined by your past to determining your future?